Truthful Fair Division without Free Disposal: Preliminaries

-A \emph{mechanism} is a function $\mathcal{M}:(f_1,f_2,\dots,f_n)\mapsto (A_1,A_2,\dots,A_n)$.
-That is, given the input density functions of the agents, the mechanism computes an allocation for the agents.
+A \emph{mechanism} is a function $\mathcal{M}:(f_1,f_2,\dots,f_n)\rightarrow (A_1,A_2,\dots,A_n)$ which, given the input density functions of the agents, computes an allocation for them.
 We only consider deterministic mechanisms in this paper, meaning that the allocation is completely determined by the input density functions.
 Moreover, we assume that the mechanism has to allocate the entire resource to the agents, i.e., in any allocation $(A_1,A_2,\dots,A_n)$ returned by the mechanism, $\bigcup_{i=1}^n A_i=[0,1]$.
 In other words, the mechanism does not have \emph{free disposal}.
 Note that when the entire resource is allocated, envy-free implies proportionality, and both notions are equivalent in the case of two agents.
+Moreover, both envy-freeness and proportionality are stronger than positive share.

 We end this section by defining a number of properties of mechanisms that we consider in this paper.
-Given a vector of input density functions $\textbf{f}=(f_1,f_2,\dots,f_n)$, let $L_{\textbf{f}}$ be the indicator function that maps $\textbf{f}$ to a vector with $2^n$ components, where each component corresponds to a distinct subset of agents and the value of the component is the length of the piece desired only by that subset of agents.
+Given a vector of input density functions $\textbf{f}=(f_1,f_2,\dots,f_n)$, let $L_{\textbf{f}}$ be the indicator function that maps $\textbf{f}$ to a vector with $2^n$ components, where each component corresponds to a distinct subset of agents and the value of the component is the length of the piece desired only by that subset of agents (and not by any agent outside the subset).